ALLBLACK

-D'Andre Sams (born March 21, 1992), professionally known as ALLBLACK, is an American rapper from East Oakland, California.
+D'Andre Sams (born March 21, 1992), known professionally as ALLBLACK, is an American rapper.
 Known for his straightforward flow and gritty lyrics about pimping and street life, Sams emerged as a prominent figure in the Bay Area hip-hop scene in the late 2010s.

 Early life

 Sams was born and raised in the San Antonio neighborhood of East Oakland, near International Boulevard, an area commonly known as the "Murder Dubs" due to the rise of drug-related violence in the 1990s.

 Sams attended Pinole Valley High School, where he was a standout football player.
 After high school, he spent time in Santa Barbara and Atlanta from 2011 to 2015, which later influenced his musical perspective and outlook.

 Career

 2015–2017: Career beginnings

 Sams' entry into music was unplanned.
 He initially served as a hype man for Berkeley rapper Kossisko at The Roxy Theatre in January 2013.
 Encouraged by his mother to write as a way to deal with anger, Sams began writing raps in his early 20s.
 His debut project, No Shame, was released in 2015, followed by No Shame 2 in 2016, hosted by prominent Atlanta DJ Trap-a-Holics, known for distributing mixtapes by Gucci Mane and Lil Boosie.
 The latter marked a turning point in his career, showcasing his unique flow that blended Bay Area influences with a Detroit-style cadence.
 In 2017, Sams released the "KimSon" EP, which catapulted him to regional stardom in the Bay Area.